Desbloqueie Recursos Exclusivos

 those are huge magnets that bend

-esses são ímãs enormes que curvam
+são ímãs enormes que dobram

 electrically charged particles,

-partículas eletricamente carregadas
+partículas eletricamente carregadas,

 so it can measure how fast they're traveling.